COVID-19 Vaccine Myths, Facts, and FAQs

 Please visit wechu.org/cv/vaccine to learn more about the vaccines currently authorized by Health Canada.
 If you have any concerns about whether a COVID-19 vaccine is right for you, please contact your health care provider.

-See current eligible populations for first and second dose appointments and booking information by visiting www.WEVax.ca.
+See current eligible populations for first and second doses by visiting www.WEVax.ca.

 Please note that the provincial government’s three phase vaccine distribution plan sets the order and priorities for distribution for local public health units to follow.
 The groups selected in each phase are based on an ethical framework established by the Government of Ontario.